Public Notices and Press Releases

 The Litigation ( Lawsuit in Norfolk Superior Court )

 This litigation is not a lawsuit for money, but rather a case in equity known as a declaratory judgment action—if it eventually goes to trial, it will be before a judge, not a jury.
-Both sides ask the Court to issue equitable remedies --injunctions and a clarification of the CR and relevant state laws--but not money (except for attorneys’ fees requested by each side).The CR speicualoy includes language providing for an award of attorneys fees incurred by the land Trust in the enforcement of the CR.
+Both sides ask the Court to issue equitable remedies --injunctions and a clarification of the CR and relevant state laws--but not money (except for attorneys’ fees requested by each side).The CR specifically includes language providing for an award of attorneys fees incurred by the Land Trust in the enforcement of the CR.

 The Land Trust’s position